kubedb/docs/docs/guides/redis/backup/kubestash/application-level/index.md

 section_menu_id: guides
 ---

-# Application Level Backup and Restore Redis database using KubeStash
+# Application Level Backup and Restore PostgreSQL database using KubeStash

-KubeStash offers application-level backup and restore functionality for `Redis` databases.
-It captures both manifest and data backups of any `Redis` database in a single snapshot.
-During the restore process, KubeStash first applies the `Redis` manifest to the cluster and then restores the data into it.
+KubeStash offers application-level backup and restore functionality for `PostgreSQL` databases.
+It captures both manifest and data backups of any `PostgreSQL` database in a single snapshot.
+During the restore process, KubeStash first applies the `PostgreSQL` manifest to the cluster and then restores the data into it.

-This guide will give you an overview how you can take application-level backup and restore your `Redis` databases using `Kubestash`.
+This guide will give you an overview how you can take application-level backup and restore your `PostgreSQL` databases using `Kubestash`.

 ## Before You Begin